brkent/AAS-VLASS-June-2023/README.md

 # Building a Neural Network to Classify VLA Sky Survey Objects
 ## AAS Splinter Session - June 2023

+### [Brian R. Kent](https://www.cv.nrao.edu/~bkent/), National Radio Astronomy Observatory ([NRAO](https://science.nrao.edu/))

 In this example, we will build a train a simple CNN model to classify image cutouts from the [NRAO VLA Sky Survey](https://vlass.org).

 In order to accomplish this, we will use the package [TensorFlow](https://www.tensorflow.org/) to train an augmented [convolutional neural network](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) (CNN).
+This falls under the umbrella of [*deep learning*](https://developer.nvidia.com/deep-learning).

 CNNs are useful for examining and classifying images.
-This examine requires a basic knoweldge of [Python](https://python.org/).
+This example requires a basic knoweldge of [Python](https://python.org/).

-Refer to the paper by [Lacy et al. 2020](https://ui.adsabs.harvard.edu/abs/2020PASP..132c5001L/abstract) for a description of the VLA Sky Survey.
+Refer to the paper by [Lacy et al. 2020](https://ui.adsabs.harvard.edu/abs/2020PASP..132c5001L/abstract) for an excellent description of the VLA Sky Survey.

 # Overview